hosgha/Interview/Technical_Interview_Handbook.md

 <img src="https://github.com/hosgha/Interview/blob/master/assets/images/ddd.jpg?raw=true" alt="DDD" width=700; height=700>

 Writing software involves software architects and programmers.
 They understand software concepts, tools and implementation details.
-But they may be disconnected from the business and hence have an incomplete understanding of the problem they're trying to solve.
-Domain-Driven Design (DDD) is an approach towards a shared understanding within the context of the domain.
+But they may be disconnected from the business and hence have an incomplete understanding of the problem they're trying to solve. **Domain-Driven Design (DDD) is an approach towards a shared understanding within the context of the domain**.

-Large software projects are complex.
-DDD manages this complexity by decomposing the domain into smaller subdomains.
+**Large software projects are complex.
+DDD manages this complexity by decomposing the domain into smaller subdomains**.
 Then it establishes a consistent language within each subdomain so that everyone understands the problem (and the solution) without ambiguity.

 DDD is object-oriented design done right.
 Among its many benefits are better communication, common understanding, flexible design, improved patterns, meeting deadlines, and minimizing technical debt.
-However, DDD requires domain experts, additional effort and hence best applied for complex applications.
+However, **DDD requires domain experts, additional effort and hence best applied for complex applications**.

 ![alt text](https://github.com/hosgha/Interview/blob/master/assets/images/ddd-concepts.png?raw=true)